TeamLovely/pip2pi-formula/README.rst

 .. note::

-  If you are bulding python packages that require specific dependencies (i.e. psycopg requiring libpq-dev), you can add these dependencies in the ``custom-deps.sls`` file.
+  If you are bulding python packages that require specific dependencies (i.e. psycopg requiring libpq-dev), you can add these dependencies in the pillar file using the ``custom_dependencies`` variable.